PHCEAC/Qideas/New-users.md

 * linux learning:
   * single large intro : mental overload?
   * bite-size pieces : how to link and reference them?
 What is the smallest "bite" or "quantum"? (shantyspruce)
+  * "love it if Qubes OS provided the same kind of documentation as Tails OS.
+But..."
+(Parulin)
+  * "focus on documenting only Qubes OS tools."
+(Parulin)
+  * "required ... skill is set by current security field and cannot be changed by ... documentation" (otter2) edited.
+  *